Homotopical inverse diagrams in categories with attributes: Inverse diagrams and Reedy types

-Write $\T_{\reedy(\C,\I)}$ (or just $\T_{\reedy}$) for the full subcategory of $\T_{\wkreedy(\C,\I)}$ on strict Reedy types.
+Write $\T_{\reedy(\C,\I)}$ for the full subcategory of $\T_{\wkreedy(\C,\I)}$ on strict Reedy types.
 We will generally write just “Reedy types” to mean the strict ones, except when explicitly contrasting them with weak Reedy types. \end{definition}

-\begin{proposition} \leavevmode \begin{enumerate} \item For any $f : \Gamma' \to \Gamma$ in $\C^\I$ and weak Reedy type $A$ over $\Gamma$, the reindexing $f^*A$ constructed in Proposition~\ref{prop:weak-reedy-comp-cat} is in fact a strict Reedy type. \item For any $f : \Gamma' \to \Gamma$ in $\C^\I$ and weak Reedy type $A$ over $\Gamma$, if $B$, $B'$ are strict Reedy types over $\Gamma'$ with maps $\bar{f} : B \to A$ and $\bar{f}' : B' \to A$ over $f$, then $B = B'$ and $f = f'$. \item $\T_{\reedy}$ forms a discrete subfibration of $\T_{\wkreedy}$ over $\C^\I$. \item For an ordered discrete opfibration $u : \J \to \I$, the contravariant action $u^*$ on weak Reedy types restricts to an action on strict Reedy types. \item Sending each weak Reedy type $A$ over $\Gamma$ to its trivial reindexing $\id_\Gamma^* A$ gives a \defemph{strictification} equivalence $\str : \T_{\wkreedy} \to \T_{\reedy}$ over $\C$. \optionaltodo{Consider notation for $\str$.} \item For a CwA map $F : \C \to \D$, composing the action $F^\I : \T_{\wkreedy(\C,\I)} \to \T_{\wkreedy(\C,\J)}$ with strictification gives an action on strict Reedy types, strictly functorial in $F$. \optionaltodo{If we don’t generalise to mention pseudo maps of CwA’s, then we can remove mention of strictification here.} \end{enumerate} \end{proposition}
+\begin{proposition} \leavevmode \begin{enumerate} \item For any $f \colon \Gamma' \to \Gamma$ in $\C^\I$ and weak Reedy type $A$ over $\Gamma$, the reindexing $f^*A$ constructed in Proposition~\ref{prop:weak-reedy-comp-cat} is in fact a strict Reedy type. \item For any $f \colon \Gamma' \to \Gamma$ in $\C^\I$ and weak Reedy type $A$ over $\Gamma$, if $B$, $B'$ are strict Reedy types over $\Gamma'$ with maps $\bar{f} \colon B \to A$ and $\bar{f}' \colon B' \to A$ over $f$, then $B = B'$ and $f = f'$. \item $\T_{\reedy(\C,\I)}$ forms a discrete subfibration of $\T_{\wkreedy(\C,\I)}$ over $\C^\I$. \item For an ordered discrete opfibration $u \colon \J \to \I$, the contravariant action $u^*$ on weak Reedy types restricts to an action on strict Reedy types. \item Sending each weak Reedy type $A$ over $\Gamma$ to its trivial reindexing $\id_\Gamma^* A$ gives a \defemph{strictification} equivalence $\str \colon \T_{\wkreedy(\C,\I)} \to \T_{\reedy(\C,\I)}$ over $\C$. \optionaltodo{Consider notation for $\str$.} \item For a CwA map $F \colon \C \to \D$, composing the action $F^\I \colon \T_{\wkreedy(\C,\I)} \to \T_{\wkreedy(\C,\J)}$ with strictification gives an action on strict Reedy types, strictly functorial in $F$. \optionaltodo{If we don’t generalise to mention pseudo maps of CwA’s, then we can remove mention of strictification here.} \end{enumerate} \end{proposition}